nguyenan11/Algorithm/week2_05.17-05.23.21.md

 ### O(n) time | O(n) space - n is length of input array
 * Limitation about assumption: peak as if it points up; pointing down was not considered.
+* We traverse thru each number once, at most 2 - 3 times (when peak found and traverse to the left) -> still O(n)

 ## [Array Of Products](Arrays/src/main/java/ArrayOfProducts.java)